ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alerts-explained/database/postgresql.md

 *What is Database Shutdown?*

 When PostgreSQL Postmaster is told to shut down the SQL databases.
-This means that PostgreSQL will refuse any and all new connections to the database, and shall wait for all current clients to disconnect.
+This means that PostgreSQL will refuse any new connections to the database, and shall wait for all current clients to disconnect.
 Sometimes this can take a while, and sometimes this cannot.
 You must disconnect all clients before you can restart the database.

-PostgreSQL can receive a shutdown message mainly from its own server through its daemon.
+PostgreSQL can receive a shutdown message mainly from its server through its daemon.
 The daemon will not perform a graceful shutdown on its own, so this command is triggered.

 *What do can I do about this?*